 ENPI-East FLEG (2015) reports on improvement of the timber flow control system.
 The existing mechanism for controlling the wood origin legality includes assessment of growing forest stock in the designated logging area at the stages of the preparation of forest management plan, actual assignment of felling area and when the timber is released to the buyer.
 In addition, timber is subject to ETTS tagging in most enterprises.
 Timber harvesting information became more transparent due to the implementation of the SFRA pilot project for online register of logging permits - https://lk.ukrforest.com/.

 Third party certification

-Ministry of Ecology and Natural resources operates in the field of environmental protection, ecological safety, treatment of waste, hazardous chemicals, pesticides and agricultural chemicals and perform state ecological expertise.
+Ministry of Environment Protection and Natural resources operates in the field of environmental protection (policy, regulations and control), ecological safety, treatment of waste, hazardous chemicals, pesticides and agricultural chemicals and perform state environmental monitoring.